This post may contain affiliate or sponsored links. Please read our disclosure policy.

 After polling dozens of my friends and family, I learned that Sloppy Joes are quite the divisive meal.
 People either love them or hate them.

-I counted myself as a hater until just a few years ago because I always envisioned the canned version from childhood.
-Yuck!
+I counted myself as a hater until just a few years ago.
+Here’s why I now love our version: